Training Robots without Robots: Deep Imitation Learning for Master-to-Robot Policy Transfer: Experiments

-In this study, using the gaze-based dual-action approach with force feedback is proposed.
-Four types of neural network architecture were compared to evaluate the validity of each component: \begin{itemize} \item \textit{DA-force}: \textit{DA-force} use both F/T sensory feedback and gaze-based dual-action (DA) architecture. \item \textit{No-force}: to validate the necessity of an F/T sensor, \textit{No-force} does not input F/T sensor information while rotating the cap. \item \textit{No-DA}: this architecture validates if dual-action is effective in the M2R framework.
-In this architecture, global action and local action are not distinguished.
-Therefore, the policy in each subtask is trained and inferred only from the global-action network. \item \textit{No-gaze}: \textit{DA-force} inputs foveated images to minimize the visual gap. \textit{No-gaze} inputs global vision to investigate whether the visual gap is indeed reduced by gaze.
-As proposed in \cite{zhang2018deep}, the global image is processed using SpatialSoftmax after five layers of CNNs and ReLU. \end{itemize}
+This study proposed the gaze-based dual-action approach with force feedback.
+Four types of neural network architecture were compared to evaluate the validity of each component: \begin{itemize} \item \textit{DA-force}: \textit{DA-force} uses both F/T sensory feedback and gaze-based dual-action (DA) architecture. \item \textit{No-force}: to validate the necessity of an F/T sensor, \textit{No-force} does not input F/T sensor information while rotating the cap. \item \textit{No-DA}: this architecture validates whether dual action is effective in the M2R framework.
+In this architecture, global and local actions are not distinguished.
+Therefore, the policy in each subtask is trained and inferred only from the global-action network. \item \textit{No-gaze}: \textit{DA-force} inputs foveated images to minimize the visual gap. \textit{No-gaze} inputs global vision to investigate whether the visual gap is indeed reduced by the gaze.
+As proposed in \cite{zhang2018deep}, the global image was processed using SpatialSoftmax after five layers of CNNs and ReLU. \end{itemize}